Forms of Ganapati

 Kshipra Prasada Ganesha (Quick Blessing):

 Kshipra’ indicates quickness, and ‘Prasada’ means blessing or action.
 As the name suggests, Kshipra Prasada Ganapati is an immediate provider of benefits.
-A devotee is able to accomplish his tasks quickly.
+A devotee can accomplish his tasks quickly.

 Kshipra Prasada Ganapati fulfils the wishes of his devotees almost instantaneously.
 Not only does He grant immediate boons but He is also an instant vindicator of wrongdoings as well.
 He holds a pot of nectar in his hands.
 Moreover, He grants longevity of life besides bestowing knowledge and wisdom.